HeangMapanha/IOT-class-AUPP-2025-Taing-Muyleang_Group9/mini_project_1/README.md

 - Remove the car → Fee calculated and Telegram receipt sent.
 - Dashboard updates and slot becomes free again.

-# 4. Wiring and flowcharts
+# 4. Wiring and Flowcharts

 # 5. Video

-# 6. Image